Plant DetailShow Menu

 Description

-Flowering quince is a deciduous shrub of the Rosacea family.
-It is native to China and is relatively easy to grow in spots with well drained soil and medium moisture.
+Flowering quince is a deciduous shrub of the Rosacea family native to China.
+The name comes from the Greek words chaino meaning to gape and melon meaning an apple, a misnomer in the incorrect belief that the fruits split open.
+Speciosa meaning showy and is the one most seen in southern home gardens.
+It is relatively easy to grow in spots with well-drained soil and medium moisture.
+It does not tolerate alkaline soil.
 It is tolerant of shade but will flower the most if placed in full sun.
 When mature this plant is mildly drought tolerant.

 Flowering quince is a tough, hardy plant that would make a great informal hedge.
 It is moderately salt-tolerant, and in comparison, it is more upright than its relative Japanese flowering quince.
-It dislikes high pH.
 It has tangled and dense twiggy growth with spiny branches.

 Quick ID Hints: